osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ## Storage component health

-The following health types and streams are created to reflect the health of the Storage component
+The following health types and streams are created to reflect the health of the Storage component.

 The Storage static type includes the following properties, which are logged in a stream with the id "Storage".
 When PI WebAPI is configured as the Health endpoint, it serves as a root AF element named Storage.